ghi-electronics/Documentation/software/netmf/tutorials/usb-client.md

  http://www.ghielectronics.com/community/codeshare/entry/420

-The GHI USB Client allows you to control the USB client in anyway you like.
+The GHI Electronics USB Client allows you to control the USB client in anyway you like.
 This feature requires advanced knowledge of USB.
 If you do not know what an EndPoint or a Pipe is then do not attempt to create custom devices.
 It is very important to have the device configured correctly the first time it is plugged into Windows since Windows stores a lot of information in its registry.
 If you change the configuration of your device after you had it plugged into Windows previously, Windows may not see the changes since it will be using the old configuration from its registry.
 Do not use USB Client Custom Devices unless you really have good reason to use them and you are knowledgeable in USB and Windows drivers.